 We rely on habit much more than we realize.
 For instance when first learning to drive a car we had to consciously think about each action, but once we’ve practiced enough, driving becomes automatic and effortless.
 That’s because driving and all the actions it entails is a conditioned habit.

 The part of our brain that makes conscious decisions, while obviously vital, is just a sliver of our overall mental activity.
-Our brains and bodies come equipped with a good deal of built-in pre-programing for the control of basic bodily functions, such a breathing and digestion.
+Our brains and bodies come equipped with a good deal of built-in pre-programing for the control of basic bodily functions, such as breathing and digestion.
 But most of our functions and abilities are learned and programed into our brains by repetition, until they’ve become automatic and unconscious.
 A simple act such as walking across the room, which we can do without thinking about it, requires so many rapid, sophisticated calculations, that we’d be frozen in place, unable to move, if we had to consciously decide every action we took.

 In psychology, the sub-conscious is traditionally viewed as the seat of repressed desires and powerful archetypal forces festering just below the surface, over which we have little control.
 I think a more accurate view is to see the subconscious as like a very sophisticated computer that has been programmed by repeated thoughts and behaviors to respond in predictable, habitual ways — which, fortunately, can also be reprogrammed with concerted effort.

-When a behavior becomes a habit through repetition and conditioning, it stops requiring our conscious decision and instead functions on auto-pilot.
+When a behavior becomes a habit through repetition and conditioning, it stops requiring our conscious direction and instead functions on auto-pilot.
 How many times have you done a repetitive act like locking the front door or turning off the stove, only to get halfway down the street and wonder if you’d done so?
 That’s because those simple tasks have become automatic and unless the act is consciously noted, the brain doesn’t feel the need to record the event.

 The enduring character of habits is crucial.
 Even though we don’t practice such things as swimming or typing, those conditioned patterns can still be brought up when needed.
 I couldn’t tell you where any of the keys on the typewriter are, but I can still sit down and type up a storm without thinking about it.
 Almost everything we do, from riding a bike to shooting pool, and probably even our perception of “reality,” would be impossible without that ability to record and repeat habitual patterns.